WelliSolutions/testadore-performer/README.md

-# testadore-performer
+# Testadore Performer

-Place to discuss TestAdore Performer and  Performer Pro and to track issues
+Place for [TestAdore](http://testadore.com/) Performer and Performer Pro and the related [documentation](http://testadore.com/docs/home/) for the purpose of discussion, bug tracking and feature requests.